What Does it Take to Be a Wind Energy Project Manager?

 - Prepare wind project documentation, including diagrams or layouts.

 - Supervise the work of subcontractors or consultants to ensure quality and conformance to specifications or budgets.

-Qualities of a Wind Energy Project Manager
+What a Wind Energy Project Manager Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.